Namayan: Sources

 Historians studying Namayan have the advantage of being able to draw both from written sources and from artifacts uncovered in controlled archeological digs.

 The most prominent primary written sources regarding precolonial Namayan is "Estado Geográfico, Topográfico, Estadístico, Histórico-Religioso de la Santa y Apostólica Província de San Gregorio Magno", published in 1865 by Franciscan scholar Fr.
 Felix de Huerta.
 His description of Namayan included important details such as the extent of Namayan's territories, and the lineage of its rulers.

 Controlled archaeological excavations conducted by the National Museum of the Philippines in the 1960s, meantime, produced artifacts from a pre-Hispanic grave site within the Santa Ana Church complex, providing important information about maritime trade around Southeast Asia and China from 12th to 15th century AD, as well as the elaborate mortuary practices of Namayan's inhabitants.

 Capital sites

-Three present-day locations are identified as the political centres of Namayan.
-Two of these are within today's Santa Ana, Manila, and the other is now a barangay of the Mandaluyong across the river from the other sites.
+Three present-day locations are identified as the political centers of Namayan.
+Two of these are within the present-day Santa Ana district in Manila, and Barangay Namayan in Mandaluyong across the river from the other sites.